keeandev/pomodoro/README.md

 - How to serialize, de-serialize, and rehydrate object arrays w/ HTML element references
 - How to use the new <dialog /> component in HTML (manipulating it in JavaScript)
 - How to reuse lots of conditional HTML with attributes
+- How to clone DOM nodes
 - How to use remote scripts from a JavaScript CDN
 - How to use the browser Notification API (prompt, send, and dismiss them properly)
 - Cloning HTML elements & modifying their attributes
 - Stopping parent event handlers w/ preventDefault & stopPropagation
-- How useful it is to use tools like React/Next.js & TailwindCSS for DOM manipulation & in-general better styling standards
+- How useful it is to use tools like React/Next.js & TailwindCSS for DOM manipulation & better styling standards
 - How much better TypeScript is then JavaScript